| |

 race out there resulting in a nice 13th rank at the finish!
 And I was very

-lucky to be in Arizona in 2008 during her first Ironman victory, I will
+lucky (just coming over from Europe for the race-weekend) to be in Arizona in 2008 during her

 the luck to see a lot of places around the world due to her sport and in